Sydney-Informatics-Hub/training.smm/notebooks/03b_yolo.md

 The [YOLO computer vision model](https://docs.ultralytics.com/) provides the tools and architecture for image segmentation tasks.

-It is a command line driven tool, allows substantial flexibility, is open-source, and works on any platform.
+It is a command line/python tool, allows substantial flexibility, is open-source, and works on any platform.

 Here documented we use YoloV8 in its simplest form.
-Additional tools and advanced usage including YoloV5 can be found on the repo.
+Additional tools and advanced usage including YoloV5 can be found on the [main repo](https://github.com/Sydney-Informatics-Hub/Microscopy-Segmentation/tree/main)

 ## Setup your Python environment

-Start and Anaconda prompt or similar and execute the following commands
+Start an Anaconda prompt or similar and execute the following commands
 ```
 conda create -n yolo python=3.1
 conda activate yolo